 One of the newest treatment options for severe emphysema is bronchoscopic lung volume reduction using endobronchial valves.
-These tiny devices are implanted in the lungs and function as one-way valves, blocking off diseased parts of the lung and allowing healthier regions to expand and function more efficiently.
+These tiny devices are implanted in the lungs and function as one-way valves.
+They block off diseased parts of the lung and allow healthier regions to expand and function more efficiently.
 The valves help reduce hyperinflation, which happens when air becomes trapped in the lungs.
 Hyperinflation is what makes breathing hard for emphysema patients.

-What to Expect Before, During, & After the Procedure
+What to Expect Before, During and After the Procedure

 After the placement of endobronchial valves, patients normally stay overnight in the hospital for several days for observation and X-rays to rule out any complications.
 After they return home, patients will continue to use the medicine that their doctor has prescribed for their lung disease.